RitujaPawas/Hardhat-Head-detection/README.md

 Edit the configuration file based on the dataset.

-Train, export and test the model:
+Train, export the model:
-file: training_on_images.ipynb
+file: model.ipynb

+Testing on images and video inferencing:
+##creating annotation_files of the output images
+##objection detection inside video
+##colored-object-detection inside video